Perla Liberatori

 Perla Liberatori (born November 10, 1981) is an Italian voice actress and dubbing director.

 Biography

 Niece of actors Francesca and Marco Guadagno, Liberatori's career began when she was 5 years old.
 In 1995 she acted alongside Massimo Dapporto in the TV film Una bambina di troppo, shot in Paris and directed by Damiano Damiani.

 Liberatori is known for dubbing the voice of Stella in the popular fantasy animated series Winx Club, where she also voiced Chatta and Zing.
 She also dubbed Celia Hills in the Italian-language version of Inazuma Eleven and is known for dubbing over many Hollywood actresses, such as Hilary Duff and Christina Ricci, in Italian.

-Personal life

-Liberatori has been previously married to voice actor Gianluca Crisafi since 2010.
-They have one son, Valerio Crisafi.
-Later, Liberatori married voice actor Alessandro Parise.